Low-volume Vacuum Casting Parts with Tight Tolerance

 - If the size of vacuum casting parts is more than 1000MM, the tolerance on the parts can reach +-0.2MM.

-We can apply vacuum casting to create front and rear bumpers with the maximum size of 2 meters.
+We usually apply vacuum casting to create front and rear bumpers with the maximum size of 2 meters.

 It has been a popular manufacturing method to create car components like grilles.
 It helps a lot to verify the feasibility of your design.

 The transparent materials we used on car light are PMMA and clear PC.

 Carbon fiber is one of the common materials for plastic vacuum casting project.